***** - Classic

 I wonder who the violinist is; I’m guessing a professional musician.
 He appears with the cast at the goodnights.

-Chase holds a watch and double-talks his goodnight speech.
+Chase holds a hotel room key and double-talks his goodnight speech.
 He shakes Jon Lovitz’s hand and side-hugs Sheila E., but as soon as the credits start rolling, you can see him make his way to the back of the crowd.
 Given the backstage stories about him alienating the cast and writers with his insults that week, it makes sense he doesn’t really try to keep up the happy goodnights charade.

 The closing credits now have the headers in green and in all caps.

 Final thoughts: A fairly weak show; in some respects, this was a rougher night than the Madonna show.
 A large part of the blame for that is Chevy Chase himself; maybe the stories about this week in Live From New York overshadow the actual material in the show, but even without the backstage drama, Chase is having an off night.
 He seems to be performing in a vacuum and not on the same page as the rest of his scene partners.
 Chase would check into the Betty Ford Clinic less than a year later for his painkiller addiction, so it is possible that his behavior and performance were exacerbated by that factor.
 The cast still isn’t gelling, largely because of the younger performers, but Randy Quaid continues to be the show’s lynchpin, and tonight gave us a better idea what Jon Lovitz, Damon Wayans and Nora Dunn are capable of.
 [Addendum (05/22/19): After finally seeing the original airing, I was shocked by how heavy the used of canned laughter and applause was for the rerun, especially since some of the most heavily sweetened sketches (except for Craig Sundberg) still got some healthy responses from the audience.
 Despite a few jokes not landing (particularly Danitra Vance’s “If Phil Donahue can be a feminist, I can be a feminist!”), it felt more like the audience was still just getting used to the show’s new dynamic.
 I can see why they added more laughs in, but it dilutes the authentic responses the sketches received and the genuine live atmosphere of the show.]

 The Life of Vlad The Impaler